Travelling abroad when you have cancer might not affect where or how you travel. But sometimes you could have a few extra things to think about.

-On the 31st of December 2020, we left the European Union (EU).
-This means there are changes to the healthcare agreements between the UK and European countries.
+The UK has now left the European Union (EU).
+This means there are changes to the healthcare agreements between the UK and EU countries.

 To be able to receive state provided healthcare when visiting an EU country.
 You should hold either a:

 These cards mean you can get necessary healthcare free or at a reduced cost in the EU country you are visiting.
 This is healthcare that cannot wait until you get home.
 It means you’ll have the same care as a citizen of the country you’re visiting.
 Remember, the cards might not cover everything you'd get in the NHS.
 This is because each healthcare system is different.

 Ask where you are being referred to.
 Sometimes people are sent to a private practice or hospital.
 If this happens, you may not be covered for the costs of care unless you have travel medical insurance.
 If you have insurance, check the terms and conditions of the policy before agreeing to any treatment.

 If you still hold a valid EHIC card you can use this until it expires.
 You will then need to apply for a UK GHIC.
 The EHIC will still be around but will only apply to some UK residents and is now replaced with the new UK EHIC card.
 To see if you should apply for a new UK EHIC card find out more on the NHS website.